 How do you feel when you travel/what does travel mean to you?

 When I travel, I love the freedom.
 Every day is a new and different experience.
-I love the thrill of arriving into a new city or country.
+I love the thrill of arriving in a new city or country.
 I love to experience different cultures and try different cuisines.
 I am quite shy by nature, but I have made some very good friends through my travels.
 I feel that is because I am associating with like-minded people and we are sharing amazing experiences together.

 Where have you been and what have you seen that stands out most?